uber/Python-Sample-Application/README.md

 - Price estimates
 - User profile & recent trip history

-To see examples of how developers at [OpenTable](http://blog.opentable.com/2014/ride-there-with-uber-in-the-opentable-app/), [Foursquare](https://devblog.uber.com/foursquare-and-uber-the-perfect-ride-for-the-perfect-recommendation/) and [Trulia](https://devblog.uber.com/ubers-api-helps-trulia-customers-get-to-their-dream-homes/) have user Uber into their products, visit our [Developer Showcase](https://developer.uber.com/showcase/), or see [hackathon projects](https://developer.uber.com/showcase/) that have integrated Uber.
+To see examples of how developers at [OpenTable](http://blog.opentable.com/2014/ride-there-with-uber-in-the-opentable-app/), [Foursquare](https://devblog.uber.com/foursquare-and-uber-the-perfect-ride-for-the-perfect-recommendation/) and [Trulia](https://devblog.uber.com/ubers-api-helps-trulia-customers-get-to-their-dream-homes/) have used Uber in their products, visit our [Developer Showcase](https://developer.uber.com/showcase/) or see [hackathon projects](https://developer.uber.com/showcase/) that have integrated Uber.

 Full documentation of the APIs are available on the online [Uber API Documentation](https://developer.uber.com/v1/endpoints/).